jxxcarlson/counter-review-test/README.md

 It is still a work-in-progress.

-The app is at https://elm-magic-test.lamdera.app/, It was built by applying rules from our package to a bare-bones Lamdera counter app.
+The app is at https://elm-magic-test.lamdera.app/, It was built by applying rules from [jxxcarlson/elm-review-codeinstaller](https://package.elm-lang.org/packages/jxxcarlson/elm-review-codeinstaller/latest/) to a bare-bones Lamdera counter app.
+This package is joint work with Matteus Leite.

 You should be able to sign up, sign in, and have at it.